 Founded on the principal of theatre for the community, by the community, TBR will continue to grow in the future with the commitment of volunteers and the support of the community.

-The new millennium holds much for Theatre Baton Rouge, and under the leadership of Managing Artistic Director, Jenny Ballard, we are continuing our Mission of offering the community the opportunity to participate in the theatrical process, thus bringing the best in live theater to the Greater Baton Rouge Area--theatre for the community, by the community.
+The new millennium holds much for Theatre Baton Rouge, and we are continuing our Mission of offering the community the opportunity to participate in the theatrical process, thus bringing the best in live theater to the Greater Baton Rouge Area--theatre for the community, by the community.

 Lee Edwards (1951-1978)